ivs-kuleuven/platosim3/docs/source/ConfigurationFile.md

 ### <a name="starCatalogFile"></a> StarCatalogFile

-Path to the @ref starCatalogFile "star catalogue file", relative to the [project location](#projectLocation).
+Path to thebstar catalogue file, relative to the [project location](#projectLocation).

 ---